-How To Roast Red Bell Peppers on a Barbecue Grill
+How To Roast Red Peppers (on the grill)

-Before I tell you how easy it is to roast sweet bell peppers on a barbecue grill, let me first reassure everyone that there’s absolutely nothing wrong with roasted red peppers that come in a jar.
-In fact for years I kind of pooh-poohed the idea of roasting your own peppers, and then about a month ago I had one of those big packages of six bell peppers you get at Costco, and suddenly I just felt like roasting some peppers.
+Before I tell you how easy it is to roast sweet bell peppers on a grill, let me first reassure everyone that there’s absolutely nothing wrong with roasted red peppers that come in a jar.
+In fact for years I kind of pooh-poohed the idea of roasting your own peppers, and then I had one of those big packages of six bell peppers you get at Costco, and suddenly I just felt like roasting some peppers.

 - The first time I tried roasting peppers, I kept them whole.
 This worked just fine, but I found it was hard to get the skin evenly charred, and areas that didn’t get as much heat were a bit harder to peel.
 I also decided removing the seeds would be much easier if you did it before you roasted the peppers.